AXP-OS/axpos-org/content/docs/knowledge/faq.md

 No, just the latest one.

-#### Why does Updater show this tiny update?

-That is an incremental OTA, you should prefer them over the full updates when available.

-#### What are incremental/delta OTA updates?

-They are OTA updates that only contain the files changed from the last update, which makes them much smaller to download.

 #### How long do OTA updates take to install?

 Devices that use update_engine (they install while in the Updater app) should take 10-20 minutes to install, although may take longer if using other apps, and will pause entirely if the screen is off.
 Devices that reboot to the recovery to install should be less than 5 minutes, but may be up to 10 minutes on very old devices.

 #### What internal databases are updated?

-AOSP has many internal databases that are often neglected on older versions, however we [provide updates](https://codeberg.org/divested-mobile/AXP.OS-build/src/branch/master/Scripts/Update_Commons.sh) for them as follows.
+AOSP has many internal databases that are often neglected on older versions, however we [provide updates](https://codeberg.org/AXP-OS/build/src/branch/axp/Scripts/Update_Commons.sh) for them as follows.

 *   14.1+: LineageOS contributors cloud from latest LineageOS version.
 Provides accurate credits viewable in Settings.
 *   14.1+: Timezone Databases from latest available.
 Provides accurate time/offsets for different regions.